 When Weir (an actual scientist and software engineer) wrote “The Martian,” he worked out planet positions and shuttle orbits to support his storyline.
 Andy Weir tested many of the decisions made by his astronaut so that Watney could realistically work his way through the challenges.
 If the science wasn’t right, it didn’t go onto the pages.

 Weir gives Watney a belief system in “The Martian” that makes it all work.
 Watney has an outrageous sense of humor and an “I can fix this” attitude, no matter what is thrown at him.
 If he’s alive, he has another chance to get it right.
 If he can get past listening to old disco songs left behind by his crew mates, and do without even the fake coffee, he can survive anything.

 Of course, Watney has the right credentials (engineering and botanist degrees) to do the job, making the book that much more successful.
 There is no high school student solving the complex problems in this book just by virtue of being a computer whiz.
 But, duct tape – that heavy, cloth backed, silver tape that plumbers and electricians use so often – plays a great role in the book.
 Gotta love that legitimately, a low-tech item could save expensive equipment from complete failure.

 There is strong language in response to some of his situations, so don’t read “The Martian” if you are offended by four letter words.
 It’s not pervasive, but it’s there, and appropriately used.

-A movie based on the book, directed by Ridley Scott and starring Matt Damon, is scheduled for release in early October, 2015.
-Stay tuned.
+A movie based on the book, directed by Ridley Scott and starring Matt Damon, was released in 2015.
+Happily, it was astounding.